Sarunas-Lv/ISPIK-react-egzaminas/README.md

 ## Setup

+1. Got to directory folder, open integrated terminal run 'npm i'
-In the project directory, you can run:
+2. In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\